 The ACE lab has tutors available to improve reading skills for all ETBU students who wish to enhance their academic abilities and better meet the standards of the university as well as their own educational goals.
 Individual tutoring and online resources work to strengthen students' comprehension skills.

-The ACE Lab in Meadows 100.
+The ACE Lab in Jarrett Library.
 Here students can work with knowledgeable and friendly tutors or lab materials that focus on strengthening individual areas of reading comprehension.

 Reading Resources Offered on the Web